+- a) The minimum required elements of complete medication prescriptions to include:

 - i.
 Patient's identifications

 - ii.
 Patient's demographics

 - iii.
 Drug name

 - iv.
 Dosage form

 - v.
 Strength or concentration

 - vi.
 Dosage, frequency, and duration of medication

 - vii.
 Route of administration

 - viii.
 Rates of administration (when intravenous infusions are ordered)

 - ix.
 Indications for use (for PRN orders)

 - x.
 Maximum frequency and maximum daily dose (for PRN orders)

 - xi.
 Date and time of the order

 - b) Acceptability and special required elements of certain types of orders, for example, that are weight-based or otherwise adjusted, such as for children, elderly, and other similar populations.

 - c) Special types of orders, such as emergency, standing, or automatic stop.

-- GAHAR surveyor may review the hospital policy describing complete prescriptions followed by interviewing medical staff members, pharmacists, nurses, and other healthcare professionals to inquire about prescription/order processes in any location, including inpatient wards, radiology areas, emergency room, and post-anesthesia care units. - GAHAR surveyor may observe patient's medical records to assess the completion, legibility, and clarity of medication orders
+- GAHAR surveyor may review the hospital policy describing complete prescriptions followed by interviewing medical staff members, pharmacists, nurses, and other healthcare professionals to inquire about prescription/order processes in any location, including inpatient wards, radiology areas, emergency room, and postanesthesia care units. - GAHAR surveyor may observe patient's medical records to assess the completion, legibility, and clarity of medication orders